Skip to main content

 What are the practical implications for our organisation?

-• Your compliance with the code will continue to be monitored on a regular basis after the initial assessment.
-This monitoring provides assurance that the code members can be trusted.
-Your membership can be withdrawn if you no longer meet the requirements of the code, and the monitoring body will notify us of this.
+Your membership can be withdrawn if you no longer meet the code’s requirements, and the monitoring body must notify us of this.

-• When contracting work to third parties, you may wish to consider whether they have signed up to a code of conduct, as part of meeting your due diligence requirements under the UK GDPR.
+When engaging processors, you could consider whether they are signed up to a relevant code of conduct as part of your due diligence when entering into a contract.

 Will the ICO consider our code membership as a mitigating factor in the event of an investigation?